 Why Are My Headlights Flickering?
 6 Possible Reasons

-Headlights are a critical part of any car, and when they fail, you’re literally left in the dark.
+Headlights are a critical part of any car, and when they fail, you’re left in the dark.
+Driving without functioning headlights is dangerous and illegal.
 While flickering headlights aren’t a severe problem, they can signal more serious issues.
-On the flip side, it might be something relatively innocuous.
-Let’s check out some of the possible reasons that cause car headlights to flicker, and how to fix it.
+On the flip side, it might be something relatively innocuous and inexpensive to repair.
+Let’s check out some of the possible reasons that cause car headlights to flicker and how to fix them.

 Why Are My Headlights Flickering?
 (6 Possible Reasons)